Technology has always changed the world.

 Mobile applications are progressing at a rapid rate.
 As well as helping EHS professionals and business leaders to communicate more smoothly, apps can support safer environments.

-There are dozens of apps for EHS professionals, including some created by National Institute for Occupational Safety and Health (NIOSH) - such as their ladder safety app, which helps workers find the correct ladder angle using visual and audio signals.
+There are dozens of apps for EHS professionals, including some created by the National Institute for Occupational Safety and Health (NIOSH) - such as their ladder safety app, which helps workers find the correct ladder angle using visual and audio signals.

 There are also apps for those in contact with chemicals to understand symbols and signs, as well as first aid and CPR guidance apps for administering emergency help to stricken workers.